-All digital and most legacy Federal Government Documents (historic paper and microfilm format) can be located by searching the library's catalog, GIL-Find, by subject, keyword, title, or other search limiters.
-You may limit your search to primary resources by using the "Tweak My Results" search limiters, e.g. format, date, (library) location, author, organization (agency), subject, etc. Each record will indicate whether the document is held physically (such as historic legacy items) at Henderson Library or available online.
+All digital and most legacy Federal Government Documents (historic paper and microfilm format) can be located by searching the GS Libraries' catalog, GIL-Find, by subject, keyword, title, or other search limiters.
+You may sort your catalog search by using the "Refine Results" search limiters, e.g. format, date, (library) location, author, organization (agency), subject, etc. Each record will indicate whether the document is held physically (such as historic legacy items) at Henderson Library or available online.

-All government documents are available for use by members of the Georgia Southern community as well as the general public, and most materials are available for checkout.
-Ask the Government Documents Department for details, by calling 912-478-0480.
-You may also visit the Government Documents suite located on the first floor of Henderson Library.
+All Government Documents are available for use by members of the Georgia Southern community as well as the general public, and most legacy materials are available for checkout.
+Ask the Government Documents Department for details, by emailing John Schlipp at jschlipp@GeorgiaSouthern.edu.
+The legacy Government Documents are located on the first floor of Henderson Library.

-Access to government information on the internet is available for Georgia Southern students, faculty, staff, and retirees via the library computers, as well as anywhere internet service is available.
+Access to digital government information on the internet is available for Georgia Southern students, faculty, staff, and retirees via the library computers, as well as anywhere internet service is available.
 Community guests are welcome to use the computers in the library to access government information.
 Ask at the Checkout Desk for details.
 Calendar and Hours: https://georgiasouthern.libguides.com/hours/

 For research assistance or questions : Ask for assistance via Chat.